PTG Committee 2019/20

-Every four to six weeks, a PTG meeting is held for all interested parents.
+At regular intervals, a PTG meeting is held for all interested parents.
 The PTG meeting serves the purpose of sharing information, raising concerns from either group, and discussing future plans.
 At the PTG meeting, Mr Paul gives a general update on school issues.
 Other speakers – either students or teachers – may give a brief update on specific events that are of interest to the wider school community.
 The PTG meeting is an opportunity for parents to raise issues they are concerned about – or to let us know what they are pleased with and would like to see more of!

 What does the PTG do?

 Apart from helping to plan whole school events, the PTG also works for the good of the school community including:

 - Social events for parents and teachers (e.g. Friday Night Drinks at the end of each Term)

 - Discussion groups for parents and teachers (e.g. Coffee and Chat mornings)

 - International Day – national costumes and delicious, home-cooked national fare from 25 countries;

 - Christmas Fair – gift and fundraising stalls and food vendors